marmelab/react-admin/docs/CheckboxGroupInput.md

 | `optionValue` | Optional | `string`                   | `id`    | Field name of record containing the value to use as input value                                                                        |
 | `row`         | Optional | `boolean`                  | `true`  | Display group of elements in a compact row.                                                                                            |

-Refer to [Material UI Checkbox documentation](https://material-ui.com/api/checkbox/) for more details.
+Refer to [MUI Checkbox documentation](https://mui.com/api/checkbox/) for more details.

 `<CheckboxGroupInput>` also accepts the [common input props](./Inputs.md#common-input-props).